SDGforskning/sdg-strings/SDG04_query_action_WoS.md

 > 4.3.1 Participation rate of youth and adults in formal and non-formal education and training in the previous 12 months, by sex

 This target is interpreted to cover research about:
 * Equal access for all to technical, vocational and tertiary education, including universities

+We have interpreted the target widely, and included search terms to identify research on discrimination, barriers etc. that may prevent or hinder access.

 This query consists of 3 phrases.
+The first two phrases contain many of the same terms, but they are combined differently to reduce noise, and to avoid including for instance a large quantity of articles about open access publishing and universities.
+In phrase 1, "access" is limited by the inclusion of action terms, and the condition that "university" must be near admission or enrollment.
+In phrase 2, "access" is limited by its combination with justice terms.
+This allows for a freer use of "university" and related terms.

 ##### Phrase 1:

-The basic structure is increase + access without discrimination + education level + admission
+The basic structure is action + access + higher education

 ```Ceylon =
 TS=